milanwiedemann/milanwiedemanncom/content/cv.md

 ---
 title: "Curriculum Vitae"
+author: "Milan Wiedemann"
+date: '2018-01-27'
 slug: "cv"
 disable_comments: true
 ---

-# Milan Wiedemann

 ## Research Interests

-I am a second-year DPhil candidate investigating mechanisms of change in cognitive therapy for Posttraumatic Stress Disorder.
+I'm a second-year DPhil candidate investigating mechanisms of change in cognitive therapy for Posttraumatic Stress Disorder.
 I possess strong research and clinical skills as well as creative filming and video editing experience in a professional environment.

-I am enthusiastic about innovative ways to make psychological therapies more widely available using digital technology.
+I'm enthusiastic about open science and reproducibility in clincal psychology and in innovative ways to make psychological therapies more widely available using digital technology.

 ## Education Background

-- 08/2013 ~ 09/2015, MSc in Psychology, Braunschweig University of Technology
+- 2013 ~ 2015, MSc in Psychology, Braunschweig University of Technology
-- 09/2012 ~ 09/2013, BSc in Psychology, Braunschweig University of Technology
+- 2012 ~ 2013, BSc in Psychology, Braunschweig University of Technology
-- 09/2011 ~ 08/2012, BSc in Psychology, University of Groningen
+- 2011 ~ 2012, BSc in Psychology, University of Groningen

 ## Publications